GKE Security – Workload Identity, RBAC & Hardening

 Securing instance metadata

-• GKE nodes run as CE instances and have access to instance metadata by default, which a Pod running on the node does not necessarily need.
+• GKE nodes run as Compute Engine instances and have access to instance metadata by default, which a Pod running on the node does not necessarily need.

 Network Security

-• Network Policies help cluster administrators and users to lock down the ingress and egress connections created to and from the Pods in a namespace
+• Network Policies help cluster administrators and users lock down the ingress and egress connections created to and from the Pods in a namespace.

-• Simplest and most secure way to authorize Pods to access Google Cloud resources is with Workload Identity.
+• Workload Identity Federation for GKE (previously called Workload Identity) is the simplest and most secure way to authorize Pods to access Google Cloud resources.

 Node Service Account